akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 Fold over emitted element with a function, where each invocation will get the new element and the result from the previous fold invocation.
 The first invocation will be provided the ``zero`` value.

-Materializes into a future that will complete with the last state when the stream has completed.
+Materializes into a CompletionStage that will complete with the last state when the stream has completed.

 This stage allows combining values into a result without a global mutable state by instead passing the state along between invocations.